itstylerrr/Valiant/README.md

 ```
 Now, go into the Configs folder and rename `EXAMPLEmain.json` to `main.json` and fill out all of the information.

 If there are any errors you should be able to solve them with basic JS and Discord.JS knowledge.
 I will not be helping out with any of that basic stuff unless I have time or get enough people to ask me about it.
-To get help with other errors, join the support server that is placed at the top of this README.
+To get help with other errors, join the support server that at the bottom of this section.

 Last thing you should do is check all the files and rename every `Valiant` to whatever you want it to be.

 Finally, if you want to rename the main file `valiant.js` you need to make sure that you rename all the imports from other files *I will not be helping you out if you decide to do this*.

 Anyways if you decide to self host this bot, please make sure you give me plenty of credit :) Or I will come find you and... well i cant really do anything.
 But please give me credit this has taken alot of time and effort :).

+Support Server:

+<iframe src="https://discord.com/widget?id=971534964527087726&theme=dark" width="350" height="500" allowtransparency="true" frameborder="0" sandbox="allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts"></iframe>

 ## ✔ To Do: